How Luxury Brands Are Rebuilding CRM With AI

 Tiffany (LVMH)

-Deployed an AI-powered chat interface for client advisors that analyses preferences, past behaviour, and purchase patterns.
-Advisors see product affinities and complete client histories in real time.
-The system segments clients based on behaviour, not just spend — and Tiffany has signalled plans for AI-generated personalised lookbooks (DigitalDefynd case study).
+An AI-powered chat interface helps client advisors surface personal tastes, suggest product affinities, and see complete client histories in real time.
+The system segments clients based on behaviour, not just spend.
+Tiffany has signalled plans for generative AI personalised lookbooks tailored to occasions like weddings or milestone birthdays (Google Cloud blog, DigitalDefynd).

 Richemont